dalequark/daleonai/_posts/2021-06-17-privacy-preserving-pet-cam.md

 ### Knowing When to Send Alerts

-Once I figured out that box-intersection code (with some, er, assistance) I felt brilliant!
+Once I figured out that box-intersection code, I felt brilliant!
 But then Jason and I discovered a less sexy but far more troubling problem we didn't know how to solve: how do you know when to save an event and send the user an alert?

 Recall that to do real-time object detection and tracking, we run code to analyze our webcam image and detect an intersection multiple times a second, in a loop.
 So, if your corgi Rufus is just chilling on the couch, we'll compute that the "dog" bounding box intersects with the "couch" bounding box multiple times a second.
 Obviously, we only want to count this as an "event" the first time this happens, when Rufus jumps on the couch, but not after.
 Then if Rufus leaves and comes back later, we can fire the event again.
-So maybe we a variable that keeps track of whether we've sent a notification to the user, and resets it when Rufus leaves the couch.
+So maybe we make a variable that keeps track of whether we've sent a notification to the user, and resets it when Rufus leaves the couch.

 Except it's more complicated than that, because what if Rufus is kind of hovering in front of the couch, or running around it, so our code detects him as "on" and "off" the couch many times in the same few seconds?
 Like this doggo with the zoomies?